-In this eight-week workshop, you’ll learn the elements of cartooning while crafting a visual narrative born from family history and lore.
+In this six-week workshop, you’ll learn the elements of cartooning while crafting a visual narrative born from family history and lore.

 No prior cartooning experience necessary.

-There are eight total sessions included in this purchase, each lasting for 2 hours on eight consecutive Sundays beginning October 18.
+There are six total sessions included in this purchase, each lasting for two hours on six consecutive Mondays beginning March 8.

 Zawadi Noël is a cartoonist, illustrator, and educator with 18 years of experience in the field.
 Since receiving a degree in cartooning from The School of Visual Arts, he has taught art to all age groups, and has created artwork for clients such as Marvel and Disney.
 Zawadi’s main focus is personal visual narrative.
 Through his company, MyHeroComics, Zawadi has illustrated comics for individuals to honor and celebrate loved ones.